-There are a number of costs to expect with a traditional sale of your Memphis home.
+There are a number of costs to expect with a traditional sale of your United States home.
 Find out if working with an agent is really the right choice for your situation and property in our latest post!

-In some cases, working with a Memphis real estate agent can be great, making their 6% commission fee well worth it.
+In some cases, working with a United States real estate agent can be great, making their 6% commission fee well worth it.
 However, for rother properties paying this amount in order to sell your house isn’t worth it.
 Six percent of your final sale price can be a large sum of money.
 Make sure your agent will be able to get you enough money for this high cost to make sense.
-Run the number before signing a listing agreement with a Memphis real estate agent.
-For some Memphis homeowners, a direct sale can be a better choice for the sale of their unwanted house.
+Run the number before signing a listing agreement with a United States real estate agent.
+For some United States homeowners, a direct sale can be a better choice for the sale of their unwanted house.

 A home seller in United States will likely spend 1-3% of their final sale price in closing costs when selling with a real estate agent.
 Things like recording fees, settlement fees, title search fees, surveys, and pre-payment penalties are all paid at the closing table.
 Many of these costs can be eliminated when working with Results House Buyer.